003 - Global Patterns in Health

 Sanitation is a key component when it comes to investigating health.
 If people do not have access to good sanitation then there is generally a higher risk of poor hygiene and people are more likely to be exposed to cholera, typhoid and polio.
 Today there is still over two billion people who do not have access to safe sanitation.

-- Using Image Five, describe the share of population with improved sanitation facilities.
+Using Figure Six, describe the share of population with improved sanitation facilities.

 Activity Six - Analyse